nglthu/English_5_1_24/CPU.md

-# Required Reading Materials: CPU
+# Part II.
+Required Reading Materials: CPU

 Changing Trends in Computer Architecture: A Comprehensive Analysis of ARM and x86 Processors